 3. ADDIE

-By following a systematic approach from initial analysis to final evaluation, ADDIE ensures that instructional materials are developed with clear objectives and outcomes in mind.
+ADDIE’s systemic approach from initial analysis to final evaluation ensures that instructionally designed materials are produced in terms of clear objectives and outcomes.

 4. Bloom’s Taxonomy